laureat/PowerBI-projects/PowerBI-course(ITEMPLATE)/Report-15/Source(Report-15)/README.md

-The source file is a web-link
+The source file is a web-link.
 So, the setup is done via Power Query
 ```sh
 > New Source